TeachersFirst - Featured Sites: Week of Mar 11, 2018

 Grades5 to 12

 In the ClassroomMathPapa is an excellent addition to any Algebra classroom.
 Provide a link on classroom computers for students to use to solve problems and view the step-by-step process.
 Share on an interactive whiteboard as you discuss steps for solving Algebra problems.
 Share a link to MathPapa on your class web page for student use at home.
 If you are beginning the process of integrating technology, replace paper and pen by having students create blogs sharing their learning and understanding using Loose Leaves, reviewed here.
 Take this a step further enhancing students' learning, and challenge pairs or small groups to create a screencast with audio for how they solved the "problem of the week."
 Use a tool like Free Screen Recorder, reviewed here.
 Share MathPapa with younger students who have mastered basic math facts and are ready to learn basic Algebra.

 GradesK to 12

 tag(s): angles (89), animation (61), brain (67), coding (73), fractions (230), geometric shapes (168), india (32), multiples (31), music theory (45), musical instruments (50), musical notation (39), numbers (192), patterns (87), preK (282), ratios (64), sound (105)

 In the ClassroomShare activities from MathScienceMusic on your interactive whiteboard with students, then let them explore independently.
 Scratch Jazz is perfect for teaching basic coding; students interested in music will enjoy creating their own jazz-themed project using the site's tutorial.
 Add interest to math lessons by taking advantage of the free lesson plans.
 Be sure to check out the link to Math and Music Standards found on the music and math curriculum page.
-Have students create videos of their music creations using My Simpleshow, reviewed here, and share them on a site such as TeacherTube, reviewed here.
+Have students modify their learning by creating videos of their music creations using My Simpleshow, reviewed here, and share them on a site such as TeacherTube, reviewed here.
 Be sure to have them discuss their journey from the beginning through the final creation of their project.
 Team up with your school's music teacher to collaborate on the many activities provided on this site.

 GradesK to 5